Zubayr 'Ali Za'i

-Zubayr Ali Za'i (Note: زبیر علی زئی}) (25 June 1957 – 10 November 2013) was a Pakistani Islamic scholar and was considered a leading Ahl-i Hadith Salafi scholar of Pakistan.
+Zubayr Ali Za'i (Note: زبیر علی زئی}) (25 June 1957 – 10 November 2013) was a Salafi Islamic scholar affiliated with the Ahl-i Hadith movement in Pakistan.

 Life

 Zubayr Ali Za'i was from the Pashtun tribe of Ali Za'i, itself a branch of the larger Durrani confederation, tracing their lineage to Ahmad Shah Durrani, founder of the Durrani Empire.

 He was born in 1957 in the village of Pirdad, near Hazro in the Attock District of Punjab.

 He married in 1982 and had three sons (Tahir, Abdullah and Muaz) and four daughters.
-In addition to his native language of Hindko and Arabic, he was also fluent in English, Urdu, Pashto and Greek, and could read and understand Persian.
+In addition to his native language of Pashto and Arabic, he was also fluent in English, Urdu, Hindko and Greek, and could read and understand Persian.

 Career

 Education

-Ali Za'i completed a bachelor's degree and later on two master's degrees, one in Islamic studies in 1983 and another in the Arabic language in 1994 from the University of the Punjab in Lahore.
+Zubair Ali Za'i completed a bachelor's degree and later on two master's degrees, one in Islamic studies in 1983 and another in the Arabic language in 1994 from the University of the Punjab in Lahore.
 Additionally, he graduated for a fourth time from the Salafi University in Faisalabad.